Flores Island, The Azores

 Cows on a tufted elevation near Morro Alto, the highest point in Flores

-We descend from the heights aimed at the west coast.
-Shortly after returning to the tarmac, we cross Ribeira Grande.
-We see later, on the map, that it rises in the highlands, splits, flows in opposite directions and crosses the island from side to side.
+We realized later, on the map, that it originates in the highlands, splits, flows in opposite directions and crosses the island from side to side.

 Panorama, Flores Island, the Azores and Portugal